Childbirth Center

 San Juan Regional Medical Center is committed to providing the support services and education expecting parents need to make sure their baby gets the best start in life.
 We offer a series of complimentary Childbirth Preparation classes that cover a range of topics important for expecting mothers and their families.

 Labor and Pain Management: This is a single class that covers one of the most feared aspects of having a baby – the pain associated with labor and delivery.
-This class can be taken as a stand alone or in conjunction with any of our other childbirth education classes.
-Register for the December 1 or December 16 class.
+Register for the March 8 or March 22 class

-Breastfeeding Basics Course: This course is a one-time two-and-a-half-hour course that covers all the basics of breastfeeding.
+Breastfeeding Basics: This course covers all the basics of breastfeeding.
 It is intended for the first-time mom or as a refresher for a mom who has already experienced breastfeeding.
-Register for the December 18 class.
+Register for the March 28 class.

 Meet Our Educator